All Episodes

 Yes, sir.

-He he really loved that.
+He really loved that.

 He loved your confidence.

-He said you did get misty eyed.
+He said you did get misty-eyed.

 Yep, exactly.

-He he really loved it.
+He really loved it.

-He loved doing that uh that show in my favorite part of the show was that love seat deal that he had that he made everyone sit in.
+My favorite part of the show was that love seat deal that he had that he made everyone sit in.

-Well, it was a it's an S-flavored, S-shaped desk, so that the guest is is facing him, but you both have a tabletop in front of you because you're sitting in the uh middle section of the S, and it was the weirdest I'd never seen anything like it.
+Well, it's an S-flavored, S-shaped desk so that the guest is facing him, but you both have a tabletop in front of you because you're sitting in the middle section of the S.

-But he's and he's a vegetarian, by the way, but he's not militant.
+And he's a vegetarian, by the way, but he's not militant.

 He had this big buffet set up for everybody, but it was not just what he eats.